-Leaving Oban we headed up past Fort William to Glenfinnan Viaduct for our shot of the day to capture the famous Harry Potter train crossing the bridge, by the time we arrived in Glenfinnan the weather had taken a turn for the worst making it more challenging to navigate the rough terrain leading up to our vantage point.
+After leaving Oban, we headed up past Fort William to Glenfinnan Viaduct for our shot of the day to capture the famous Harry Potter train crossing the bridge.
+By the time we arrived in Glenfinnan, the weather had taken a turn for the worse making it more challenging to navigate the rough terrain leading up to our vantage point.
 We got the cameras out and dialled in our settings to get the best footage out of the short time frame we had while the train was passing through the valley.

 We drove down the hills, dried off, and prepared for the long journey to Portree, Isle of Skye.
 We arrived just before 8pm, narrowly avoiding some sheep on the road to our hotel in Portree.
 After some rest, we planned to visit the fairy pools the next day.
 To read the next instalment of our Made In Scotland Road Trip, click here!